 Paynesville Area ACT on Alzheimer’s

-- “Ollie” the 1st dementia friendly therapy canine in Minnesota, who is now providing comfort and calming companionship to many people with dementia
+- Trained “Ollie,” the first dementia friendly therapy canine in Minnesota, to provide comfort and calming companionship to people with dementia.

 Paynesville ACTion Community in the news, July 8, 2015

 Paynesville kick off event held November 16, 2014

 Training for Emergency Personnel held October 5, 2015 (flyer)